linsnotes/linsnotes.github.io/_posts/2024-11-01-Miniconda-Installation-on-Linux-Should-You-Enable-Auto-Initialization.md

 You can undo this by running conda init --reverse $SHELL? [yes|no] [no] >>>
 ```

+Miniconda Installation on Linux: Should You Enable Auto Initialization?

+The answer is: it doesn't really matter.
+Whether you choose "Yes" or "No" during installation, you can always change this setting later.
+Below is a guide to help you understand the differences and how to adjust the initialization settings at any time.

 ### **If You Choose "Yes"**
 - **What It Means:**